 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A statement in a political speech calculated to win a favorable response from an audience.‘an urgent plea for health-care reform is still a reliable applause line’
+A statement in a political speech calculated to win a favourable response from an audience:‘an urgent plea for health-care reform is still a reliable applause line’

 - ‘Then, after he larded an extended passage on his healthcare proposals with long, tortured minutes of eye-glazing figures, he arrived at a climactic applause line.’

 - ‘They failed to join in the clapping at the president's applause lines.’

 - ‘Personally, I've always found campaign debates pretty uninteresting because the candidates simply ignore the questions and fire off their usual tiresome applause lines.’